 The St Paul’s College community proudly congratulates Will Rikard-Bell on his innovation, resilience, and growing recognition in the world of wine.
 For the Young Gun of Wine story CLICK HERE

-Pictured: USYD Rocketry Team after their win in Texas.
-Pauline Gigi O’Rourke front centre holding one of the trophies [Picture credit: The University of Sydney]
+Main image: The USYD Rocketry Team celebrates their victory in Texas.
+Pauline Gigi O’Rourke (front centre) holds the 10k Hybrid Launch trophy.
+Image credit: The University of Sydney

-Sydney University’s latest rocket, Pardalote, claimed first place at the International Rocket Engineering Competition (IREC) in Midland, Texas.
-The event drew 156 student teams from 19 countries and took place over six days in extreme heat and windstorm conditions.
+Their rocket, Pardalote, claimed first place in the 10k Hybrid Launch Vehicle category at the International Rocket Engineering Competition (IREC) in Midland, Texas.
+The event, held over six days in June in extreme heat and windstorms, drew 156 student teams from 19 countries.
 Of the launches attempted, 136 were successful.

-Pardalote soared to an altitude of 10,342 feet (3.15 km) with an error margin of just 3.42%, setting a new record for apogee accuracy in the 10k hybrid launch vehicle category — a historic achievement in the competition’s nearly two-decade history.
+Pardalote reached an altitude of 10,342 feet (3.15 km)—just 3.42% off the target—setting a new record for apogee accuracy in the competition’s nearly 20-year history.

 The IREC, run by the Experimental Sounding Rocket Association (ESRA), has been held annually since 2006 and gained international status in 2011.
-Sydney University’s rocketry success is no accident — it’s built on years of leadership and mentorship, particularly from Pauline Warwick Holmes (at College 1981–82).
+Sydney’s success is no accident—it is built on years of leadership and mentorship, particularly from Pauline Warwick Holmes (St Paul’s College 1981–82).

 Warwick, former Executive Director of Space Engineering in the School of Aeronautical Mechanical and Mechatronic Engineering, led Sydney University to world championship wins in 2019 and 2022.
-He mentored lead engineer Mitch Galletly, a PhD student, and introduced the team to European spacecraft engineering standards — a move that made Sydney University the first Australian university ever accepted into the competition.
+He mentored lead engineer Mitch Galletly, a PhD student, and introduced the team to European spacecraft engineering standards—a move that made Sydney University the first Australian university accepted into the competition.

 Two of Warwick’s top students from the 2019 team have since secured roles at DLR, the German National Space Agency, thanks to his guidance and international connections.